 Be camera aware - Cameras and devices can be accessed remotely or activated by apps.
 Cover the webcam on your computer/tablet when not in use.

 If you or someone else is in immediate danger or at serious risk of harm, you are advised to call the police on 999.

 If you don’t tell anyone about abuse, it is likely to continue and get worse over time.
-By telling someone, a friend, family member or one of the organisations listed on this page you will be able to start protecting yourself and your children.
+Telling someone, a friend, family member or one of the organisations listed on this page is important.
+By telling someone you will be able to start protecting yourself and your children.
 There are many different agencies you can call depending on the help you need.

 Other organisations that can help:

 - National Domestic Abuse Helpline - provide 24hour support, help and information.
 0808 2000 247